 As with any legal fees you are paying for a solicitors’ time and expertise.
 Most firms charging lower fees will require their staff to run more cases which means your purchase may take more time and be at more risk of falling through.
 You can see a summary of likely costs in our buying costs section.

-We recommend The Partnership, a proactive and highly efficient legal team employing specialist conveyancing solicitors who understand the importance of open and frequent communication.
+We recommend, a proactive and highly efficient legal team employing specialist conveyancing solicitors who understand the importance of open and frequent communication.

 Before the conveyancing process can start, you must complete the protocol forms which your solicitor will send you.
 These can sometimes get lost in the excitement of securing your home and if they are not filled out as soon as you get them it can set the process back by weeks.
 The documents include a formal instruction letter and a request for proof of identification (passports and utility bills are best).
 There will also be a client care letter to confirm the solicitors duty of care to their client.
 In addition, the solicitor will need to know the source of the funds if the deposit or portion of the purchase is being funded by a gift from parents.

 Your lender will ask you to complete a formal mortgage application (if you are hoping to secure mortgage finance on the property).
 Once this has been completed and approved the mortgage valuation can be booked.

 After you have filled out your mortgage application, the lender will get in touch with you to discuss arranging and paying for a survey.
 There are a number of options available, from a basic mortgage valuation, to a home buyers report, and in some cases a full structural survey.

 The mortgage valuation is simply a basic inspection by the surveyor to ascertain the property’s value and to make sure that the price that is being offered is in line with the expectations of the lender.
 The home buyers report combines a formal valuation with a basic survey of the main structure of the property, such as lighting, heating, brickwork and guttering.
 The surveyor may provide their opinion on the condition of these parts of the property.